 There could be a few different reasons as to why your kerosene heater will not light.

-- First, you will want to check that it has enough fuel.
+- First, you will want to check that it has enough fuel and that the kerosene has not gone bad.
 You can do this by removing the fuel tank’s cap and checking.
 If it seems low, be sure to refill the tank with kerosene.

 - If that did not help, you can try replacing the batteries for the igniter.
 You will only need to do this if the ignitor plug is not glowing when you press its button.
 If replacing the batteries does not help, then you can try replacing the actual igniter plug to fix it.